 Get Informed on Payroll in Poland With Leinonen

-For 17 years, Leinonen Poland has been providing invaluable consulting on accounting, tax and payroll in Poland.
+For 17 years, Leinonen Poland has been providing expert consulting on accounting, taxation and payroll in Poland.
 Our close-knit team of 25 financial experts is trusted by 80+ clients, and we specialise in equipping foreign-owned businesses in Poland with the tools and knowledge they need for long-term success.

 Ready to meet your competent expert on accounting and payroll in Poland?
 Contact us today and speak to one of our consultants.